Custom of Paris: Feudal tenure

 Additionally, the Custom of Paris accorded a number of privileges to lords over villein socagers who were their tenants.
-They included the right of soke (the lord could hold court), fishing and hunting restrictions, as well as astrictions such as a monopoly over mills and milling (mill soke), water power, hunting, and fishing (piscary).
+They included the right of soke (right to hold court), restrictions, as well as astrictions such as a monopoly over mills and milling (thirlage), water power, hunting, and fishing (piscary).
 Peasants also had to pay a fixed quitrent for land as specified in their deeds of enfeoffment, and tenants were not permitted to run down their tenancy to the point that the revenue it generated would fail to cover their annual feu-duties.
 The Custom also contained the equivalent of a building code, outlining rules for property held in common, but in general, police regulations were more important for construction, fire prevention, and public hygiene in New France.

 Marriage community

 Overview

 Under the Custom, when a couple got married in New France, the couple married in community of property (communauté de biens), which means that the couple's marital property was co-owned.
-However, any immovable property purchased prior to marriage or directly inherited remained separate property (biens propres); all other property acquired after the marriage was concurrently owned by the spouses as community property (biens communs, or biens de communauté) (art.
-220, Cust.
-Paris).
+However, any immovable property purchased prior to marriage or directly inherited remained separate property (biens propres); all other property acquired after the marriage was concurrently owned by the spouses as community property (biens communs, or biens de communauté).

 The husband was the "head and master" (seigneur et maître) of the community property; the wife could not alienate property or conduct any other property transactions without her husband's approval.
 However, the husband was also required to get his wife's consent to undertake a transaction involving any of their community property.
 Essentially, the community as a legal entity, rather than either spouse separately, was the owner of the marital property.
 It was possible to marry out of community of property if both prospective spouses elected in a marriage contract to separation of property.
 Alternatively, the right to administer the community property could be awarded by a court to a wife who could prove that her husband was unfit in some way to administer their property.